 The United States will commemorate its 250th (or “Semiquincentennial”) anniversary in 2026.
-AASLH is providing key leadership for the history community as we all prepare for this once-in-a-generation event.
-We are monitoring national, regional, and state commemoration plans as they develop, serving as a clearinghouse of information for history organizations and practitioners at the local, state, and national levels, particularly through the publication of an annual report on the status of commemoration efforts.
+AASLH is providing key leadership for the history community as we all prepare for this once-in-a-generation opportunity.
+We are monitoring national, regional, and state commemoration plans as they develop, serving as a clearinghouse of information for history organizations and practitioners at the local, state, and national levels.
+We are publishing resources to help guide commemoration planning, like webinars, blog posts, and other publications.
 We are in communication with other national initiatives, including the U.S. Semiquincentennial Commission, to help ensure that the values and goals of the history community are represented well in national commemoration efforts.
 We have organized a national coordinating committee, facilitating communication and collaboration among major organizations, institutions, and agencies.
-Finally, we are outlining major goals for the anniversary that can help align the work of a diverse and dynamic field over the next several years.
+Finally, we are outlining major goals and themes for the anniversary that can help align the work of a diverse and dynamic field over the next several years.

 View AASLH’s resources to support 250th planning.

 View the U.S. Semiquincentennial Commission’s Report to the President.

 View the 2020 report on the status of 250th planning.

 AASLH has organized a coordinating committee to facilitate communication and coordination among national stakeholders as preparations for the Semiquincentennial proceed.
 It is chaired by Sara Cureton, executive director of the New Jersey Historical Commission.
 The committee includes representatives from federal agencies, national organizations, professional associations, and others from across the U.S. history community, including: